edgedb/easy-edgedb/README.md

 };
 ```

-Then we'll use the reverse query again:
+Then we'll use the reverse query again.
+Let's add a computable for fun, assuming that it took two hours, five minutes and ten seconds for Arthur to get the telegram.
+We'll cast the string to a `cal::local_time` and then add a `duration` to it.

 ```
 SELECT Ship.<ship[IS Visit] {